levon003/levon003.github.io/_posts/2026-07-04-card-trick.md

 In the actual trick, we do 7 cuts, which for the 6-card stack is equivalent to 6 cuts followed by 1 cut.
 We already know 6 cuts leaves the stack unchanged, so 7 cuts must be equivalent to just doing 1 cut.
 We can figure out the "actual" number of cuts by dividing the total number of cuts by the number of cards in the stack and looking only at the _remainder_.

-If I tell you to cut the 6-card stack 36 times, you could recognize that (# of cuts / # of cards) = 36 / 6 = 0, so you don't need to do any cuts!
+If I tell you to cut the 6-card stack 36 times, you could recognize that (# of cuts / # of cards) = 36 / 6 = 6 with a remainder of 0, so you don't need to do any cuts!
 36 cuts is equivalent to doing 0 cuts, 6 cuts, 12 cuts, etc. (The mathematical way to describe this equivalence is to use [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic), writing 36 ≡ 0 (mod 6).)

 Ultimately, that means the number of cuts is just a way of choosing a new top card: the selected card in the ring.